sammyfilly/aws-lambda-developer-guide/doc_source/gettingstarted-package.md

 ### Deployment packages over 50 MB<a name="gettingstarted-package-s3"></a>

-If your deployment package is larger than 50 MB, we recommend uploading your function code and dependencies to an Amazon S3 bucket\.
+If your deployment package is larger than 50 MB, upload your function code and dependencies to an Amazon S3 bucket\.

 You can create a deployment package and upload the \.zip file to your Amazon S3 bucket in the AWS Region where you want to create a Lambda function\.
 When you create your Lambda function, specify the S3 bucket name and object key name on the Lambda console, or using the AWS CLI\.